 22. Janet Evans – Swimming

-Janet Evans, considered by many to be the greatest American freestyling, long distance swimmer ever, first got in the pool at the age of two.
+Janet Evans, considered by many to be the greatest American freestyling, long-distance swimmer ever, first got in the pool at the age of two.
 By the time she was 15, she had already set world records for the 400-meter, 800-meter, and 1,500-meter freestyle distances.
 She made her first Olympic appearance the following year, 1988, in Seoul.
-There, she beat her own record by setting a new time that would not be beat for nearly two decades and won three gold medals.
+There, she beat her own record by setting a new time that would not be beaten for nearly two decades and won three gold medals.

 In 1989, she began studying at Stanford University.
 Two years later, the NCAA put limitations on how long student-athletes could practice.
 Because of her goals and long practice schedules, she renounced her scholarship and left Stanford.
 She briefly attended the University of Texas, Austin, finally finishing her communications degree at the University of Southern California.